andygp503-GigNest/gignest-legal/privacy.md

 ## 1. Introduction

-GigNest ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use the GigNest mobile application and related services (collectively, the "Service").
+Freelance Wallet ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use the Freelance Wallet mobile application and related services (collectively, the "Service").
 It applies to all users worldwide and is designed to comply with the **General Data Protection Regulation (GDPR)**, the **California Consumer Privacy Act (CCPA) as amended by the CPRA**, and other applicable privacy laws.

 Please read this policy carefully.
 By using the Service, you acknowledge that you have read and understood these practices.
 If you do not agree, please discontinue use of the Service immediately.